marchandd/vncxvfb_wine_firefox/README.md

 Not necessary to do if you want only to run Portable-Apps Samples image...
 Standalone mode only if you want to do software install by yourself.

+:computer: `docker run -d -p 127.0.0.1:XXXXX:5900 marchandd/vncxvfb_wine_firefox`

+Where XXXXX is your Private port, if you doesn't know free port, try from 49200...

 All details on [docs](https://github.com/marchandd/vncxvfb_wine_firefox/blob/master/docs/summary.md "Summary")

 ## Container usage (standalone mode only)

+Setup a basic fixed password for Docker public repository=vncxvfb_wine_firefox

 All details on [docs](https://github.com/marchandd/vncxvfb_wine_firefox/blob/master/docs/summary.md "Summary")